ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 Done!

 To learn more about what you can do with Greenwood, head over to our [documentation](/docs/) or feel to review the other sections in this guide.
+To setup a project from scratch, you can pick up the rest of the getting started guide in the [project setup](/getting-started/project-setup) page.